ronalldchan/ronalldchan/README.md

 ### Hi there 👋

+I'm Ronald, a fourth-year computer science student at The University of British Columbia.
+With hands-on experience as a Quality Assurance Engineer, I've honed my skills in ensuring the seamless functionality and reliability of software solutions.

 <!--
 **ronalldchan/ronalldchan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.